wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 The simplest way to instantiate types in Java is with a no-parameter default constructor.
 Developers often prefer to instantiate and experiment with individual types before wiring them together.
 The ability to defer connecting types is also useful in scenarios like lazy initialization, reflection, custom serialization, persisting objects in relational databases, or caching.
 Constructors which take instances of other types as parameters have the disadvantage of imposing a strict ordering on type instantiation and can make certain scenarios harder to implement.

 #### Exceptions: